 IBCA stands firmly opposed to importation of meat products from countries who do not have approved animal health status.
 This is not on the basis of trade but on the scientific basis of animal health concerns.

 IBCA supports global trade initiatives for U.S. beef and cattle industries based on sound science.

+IBCA strongly supports passage and implementation of the USMCA trade agreement.

+IBCA supports trade agreements that benefit the U.S. economy without undermining agriculture.

 Government Regulations